-It isn’t really safe to let your computer or phone save all of your passwords.
+Letting your computer or phone save all of your passwords isn’t safe.

 So you should make a list of all of your passwords and keep them in a safe place.

-Another thing, if something would happen to you, it would really help your loved ones to have access to your passwords.
+Another thing, if something happens to you, it would really help your loved ones to have access to your passwords.

 I have a FREE printable password keeper in the “In Case Of Emergency/Death Planner” in the Resource Library for my email subscribers if you are interested.

 We run a lot of errands.
 There always seems to be somewhere we need to stop or something to pick up.

 Making a list of daily errands can keep your whole day organized.